 Settlement negotiations usually begin when your lawyer sends a demand letter to the “at-fault” motorist’s insurance company.
 This demand letter typically includes the compensation you want and the evidence required to support this claim.

 The insurance company will then review the demand letter and decide whether to accept this claim, reject it, or make a counteroffer.
 Most insurance companies will make a counteroffer to your claim and offer you an alternative settlement number.
 It will be up to you to determine which settlement offer to accept.
 However, your motorcycle accident attorney will be there to advise you of your options and help you choose the best offer.

 Every motorcycle accident case is different.
 As such, the amount of your settlement will vary widely.
-A reasonable settlement will consider all the factors of your case and seek to compensate you for:
+The best settlement for you will consider all the losses you suffered, both economically and non-economically, including:

 - Medical expenses

 - Long-term care

 - Loss of future earnings

 - Emotional distress

 - Lost quality of life

 Although rare, in some cases, courts may award punitive damages.